iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * `dta edit` - begin a new editing scope, or end the current editing scope.
 The title of the window or browser tab will update to reflect the current state: "[R/W]" indicating no current editing scope, or "[EDIT]" indicating an active editing scope.
 * `dta place line string` - start placing a line string.
 Each data point defines another point in the string; a reset (right mouse button) finishes.
 The element is placed into the first spatial model and spatial category in the viewport's model and category selectors.
+* `dta push` - push local changes to iModelHub.
+Takes an optional description of the changes.
+You must be signed in.
+* `dta pull` - pull and merge changes from iModelHub into the local briefcase.
+You must be signed in.